 Fitdog Canyon Hikes

-Dog owners of Los Angeles can now book Canyon Hikes through the Fitdog app!
+Dog owners of Los Angeles can now book Adventure Hikes through the Fitdog app!
 Dogs are taken on 4-6 mile excursions through the Santa Monica mountains led in small groups by our vetted Sports Leaders.
 Fitdog also provides pick up and drop off services to several West LA neighborhoods, making it super easy and convenient for owners to provide their dog’s quality care.
 And because SoCal is lucky enough to have good weather, your dog can participate in this activity year-round.

 Many people think their dog isn’t suited for a hike.
 But you would be surprised at how many different breeds, ages, and personalities are a part of our pack.
 Our Sports Leaders pick trails based on participating dog’s capability levels, and our Sports admin team groups dogs by similar activity levels.
 That way, the pack stays together and enjoys exploring at the same pace.
 Create an account and sign up for a Sports Assessment to find out if your dog enjoys hiking!